Overview

 Monthly Calendar View in React

 The monthly calendar view requires the React monthly calendar component.
-This component displays one week per row, one day per cell.
+This component displays one week per row and one day per cell.

 <DayPilotMonth